How to plan a funeral for someone

 After the funeral

-The days and weeks after the funeral can be difficult.
-After being busy organising the funeral, it can feel very quiet.
+The days and weeks after the funeral can be very difficult.
+After you have been busy organising the funeral, it can feel very quiet.
 It is a good idea to try not to do too much too soon.
 It is important to take time to look after yourself.

 You may feel very emotional at this time.
 Some people may try to keep busy to avoid their feelings.
-But you should not be afraid to show your emotions.
-It is natural to feel sad or cry when you are thinking about your relative or friend.
+But do not be afraid to show your emotions.
+It is natural to feel sad or cry.
+We have more information about feelings and how to cope with them.

 Related pages